"The danger of the far-right is still around," French Prime Minister says

 Voting in shadow of Paris attacks

-The elections are the first to be held in France under a state of emergency imposed in response to last month’s deadly attacks by Islamist radicals in Paris.
+The regional elections were the first to be held in France under a state of emergency imposed in response to last month’s deadly attacks by Islamist radicals in Paris.

 ISIS claimed responsibility for the attacks.
-In response, Hollande vowed to destroy the terror group and set about strengthening international efforts to wage a military campaign targeting its territory in Syria and Iraq.
+In response, Hollande vowed to destroy the terror group and set about strengthening international efforts to wage a military campaign targeting ISIS territory in Syria and Iraq.

 “I had also warned … the authorities very clearly that there will be in these immigrants terrorists, who will infiltrate … and that’s exactly what has happened,” she said.